 Fraud Under $5000 & Fraud Over $5000 Charges

-Fraud Under $5000 is a charge under the Criminal Code of Canada.
-It is laid frequently in relation to employer theft, unauthorized use of credit cards, and cases involving submission of falsified documents such as work invoices or financial statements.
+Fraud Under $5000 and Fraud Over $5000 are charges under the Criminal Code of Canada.
+They are laid frequently in relation to employer theft, unauthorized use of credit cards, and cases involving submission of falsified documents such as work invoices or financial statements.
 The charge can also be laid alongside other offences including Forgery or Uttering Forged Documents, Credit Card Theft, or Theft, both Over $5000 and Under $5000.
 Our office has extensive experiences defending fraud and fraud-related cases under the Criminal Code of Canada.

-We have helped hundreds of first-time defendants, professionals, students, and families work their way through the challenges of the justice system, and we make ourselves available for consultations 24 hours a day, free of charge to people charged in Vancouver, Richmond, Surrey, and throughout British Columbia.
+We have helped hundreds of first-time defendants, professionals, students, and families work their way through the challenges of the justice system, and we make ourselves available for consultations free of charge to people charged in Vancouver, Richmond, Surrey, and throughout British Columbia.

 - What are some recent Fraud Under $5000 and Fraud Over $5000 cases you’ve defended?

 - What is the maximum possible penalty for Fraud in British Columbia?